Traffic in Poland is on the right-hand side. A vehicle moving along city streets must have its headlights on regardless of the time of day or year.

 CAR PARKING AND STOPPING

-In most cities, there are non-attended payable areas for parking on business days from Monday to Friday between 08:00 and 18:00.
-Parking fees can be paid in parking-meters or with season cards (tickets) or by sending an SMS (short message) from a mobile phone to a dedicated number.
+In most cities, there are non-attended payable areas for parking on business days from Monday to Friday between 08:00 and 18:00 or 08:00 and 20:00 (hours can be different in the cities).
+Parking fees can be paid in parking-meters or online.
 The parking receipt should be placed in a visible manner behind the front windscreen.

 WARNING: Parking wardens are not allowed to collect parking fees!